kevinky-ucsd/hello-world/README.md

 # hello-world
 Hi, I'm Kevin.
-I am a Senior at UC San Diego and
+I am currently a Senior at UC San Diego.
-I am currently learning Python and its applications in the world of Bioinformatics.
+I want to learn more about Python and its applications in the world of Bioinformatics.